-I am an engineer, roboticist, and programmer.
+I am an engineer, roboticist, programmer, and photographer.

 - 2014–2016: Carnegie Mellon University, M.S.
 Robotics